thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 The longer the branch lives and the more refactoring has occurred, the harder it becomes to merge back because of all the potential merge conflicts and all the potential rework that might be required at merge time.
 Merging back becomes a time-consuming and very unpredictable activity.
 Inevitably this slows down the team.

 It is exactly this slow down of the team that discourages the adoption of refactoring inside the team.
 We all know, that not enough refactoring prevents paying back technical debt.
-When not paying back technical debt, adding new functionality to the codebase becomes far more time-consuming and difficult.
+When not paying back technical debt, adding new functionality to the codebase becomes considerably more tedious and complicated.
 Again, this slows down the team.
 To then end in this vicious circle where the team slows down over time.
-Eventually, the team comes to a halt and nobody truly understanding why and how this happened.
+Eventually, they come to a halt and nobody truly understanding why and how this happened.

-In contrast, refactoring is pretty easy and down right fast when adopting [trunk-based development](https://trunkbaseddevelopment.com) together with [Baby Steps](http://www.slideshare.net/davidvoelkel/baby-steps-tdd-approaches), [Expand-Contract](https://martinfowler.com/bliki/ParallelChange.html) and [Branch by Abstraction](https://www.branchbyabstraction.com).

 ### It works against Collective Ownership